 Accounting is the key to opening the door to the business world and is a required course for all business majors in college.
-Emphasis is given to the analysis and interpretation of financial activity, preparing and interpreting financial statements, and applying accounting theory in decision-making.
-Accounting careers and the 4+1 CPA option will also be discussed.
+Students will learn the steps in completing the accounting cycle for a sole proprietorship and merchandising business.
+Topics covered mirror the topics covered in the first semester collegiate courses.
 This is a preparatory college-level course for students planning to major in any area of business.
+Accounting careers and the 4+1 CPA option is reviewed.
 Reliable internet access is required.